 - Much time and work will be needed to keep the Otterhound’s coat free of dirt and debris.

-- Hip Dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 45.5 (this is alarmingly high – parents should be as low as possible).
+- Hip Dysplasia: breed mean score 45.5 (this is alarmingly high – parents should be as low as possible).

 - Elbow Dysplasia